AdiThakker/AdiThakker.github.io/_posts/2022-03-06-Simple-Rules-Engine-via-ExpressionTrees.md

 }
 ~~~

-- [ForwardRule](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Shared/Adi.FunctionApp.RulesEngine.Domain/Rules/ForwardRule.cs), [EscalateRule](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Shared/Adi.FunctionApp.RulesEngine.Domain/Rules/EscalateRule.cs) are the actual rules that get executed when the criteria matches.
+The rules that get executed are [Forward Rule](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Shared/Adi.FunctionApp.RulesEngine.Domain/Rules/ForwardRule.cs) or [Escalate Rule](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Shared/Adi.FunctionApp.RulesEngine.Domain/Rules/EscalateRule.cs) based on the configuration.

-As you can see in the following output, correct rule being executed when criteria is met.
+Following is the output showing those rules execution:

 ![image]({{site.url}}/images/classes-et-1.png)

+I have made all of this avaialable [here]().
+If you want to explore this further.

-All ths source code is avaialable [here]() and it leverages the custom template that we discussed in the [previous post]()
+***NOTE: This code also leverages the custom function template that we discussed in one of the [previous post]()

-Let me know what your thoughts are!!!
+Enjoy!!!